Wallace Foundation Research on Leadership Development and Learning

 States as Leaders, Followers, and Partners: Lessons from the ESSA Leadership Learning Community and the University Principal Preparation Initiative (November 2022)

-by The Wallace Foundation in recent years sought to encourage states to take a more active role in shaping high-quality school principals.
-In this set of reflections on research about those endeavors, political scientist Paul Manna asks “what
+different efforts by The Wallace Foundation in recent years sought to encourage states to take a more active role in shaping high-quality school principals.
+In this set of reflections on research about those endeavors, political scientist Paul Manna

 The Long Game: How One Afterschool Intermediary Organization and Its Partners Shaped Policy, Practice, and Perception in California (September 2022)

-the decision by its founding executive director, Jennifer Peck, to step down from the post.
-The piece documents key moments in the group’s history and provides lessons for intermediary and other organizations that seek to advance out-of-school-time
+for the Partnership, the decision by its founding executive director, Jennifer Peck, to step down from the post.
+The piece documents key moments in the group’s history and provides lessons for intermediary and other organizations that seek to

 All the Voices: Statewide Collaborations for School Leadership under ESSA (September 2022)